 - US industry involvement in maintaining standards under the purview of IEC SC 23A, Cable management systems.
 In 2017, a maintenance team of SC 23A will prepare a Committee Draft for a new edition of IEC 61950, Fittings for use with extra-heavy duty electrical rigid steel (EHDERS) conduit

 Interaction with NEMA Sections representing the outlet box, building wire and cable, metal electrical conduit, nonmetallic raceway, and flexible conduit industries.

 Issues in the Field

-NEMA FB 2.10-2012 contains valuable guidance on the installation of the number and size of conductors that can be installed in a conduit body when an installation specifies other than the maximum allowable number and size of conductors marked on the conduit body.
+NEMA FB 2.10-2013 contains valuable guidance on the installation of the number and size of conductors that can be installed in a conduit body when an installation specifies a maximum allowable number and size of conductors than what are marked on the conduit body.